ruanhuali0109/reference/JavaScript/README.md

 Notes: This is not a newbie or master source to learn.
 Just used it as a reference.
 Thank you.
 Contribution is welcome.

-## What is about?
-It is used only for website animations but nowadays you can used it for EVERYTHING. (let's it live in website only.
-Thank you)

-You can run JS program in web browser or directly with NodeJS.

-Btw, you should end every statement with semicolon, This guy -> `;`.
-Mention for C programmers.
-Best practices.

 ## Comments
 It only have 2 type of comments.
 ```js